 Not to just do a job or find a purpose, which is part of it, but to be the one individual who decides to make our own definition of who we are.
 We are responsible for not letting our circumstances speak to others of our worth, but our actions within those circumstances.

 When we succeed in becoming comfortable with who we are even when others question, we are reflecting well the view of the God who created us.
-His view is that we, created in his image, have the ability to reflect the beauty of who he is, in strength, confidence, compassion, demonstrating the best of his nature.
-His definition offers us hope… Hope in this life, where he will mine all the undiscovered treasure within us, and hope in the life to come, when our definition will be complete.
+His view is that we, created in His image, have the ability to reflect the beauty of who He is in strength, confidence, and compassion, demonstrating the best of His nature.
+His definition offers us hope… Hope in this life, where He will mine all the undiscovered treasure within us and hope in the life to come, when our definition will be complete.